-The Contact Sheet II feature is available in Photoshop via the File ⇒ Automate menu and also in Bridge via the Tools ⇒ Photoshop menu.
-The Contact Sheet II dialog (Figure 68) can be configured to process all the images selected in the Source section and generate custom contact sheets in Photoshop.
-Figure 68 shows the settings used to generate the accompanying contact sheet shown below.
-However, with the inclusion of the Output Workspace to Bridge it may be possible people will want to use that method instead.
+The Contact Sheet II feature was at one point dropped from Photoshop and Bridge as it was only able to run in 32-bit mode and therefore became an optional plug-in.
+Since CS6, it has now been updated for 64bit and available in Photoshop via the File \Rightarrow Automate menu and also in Bridge via the Tools \Rightarrow Photoshop menu.
+The Contact Sheet II dialog (Figure 65) can be configured to process images selected in the Source section and generate custom contact sheets in Photoshop.
+Figure 65 shows the settings used to generate the accompanying contact sheet shown below.
+However, with the return of the Output Workspace to Bridge it is more likely people will want to use that method instead.